There are two sides to the coin when it comes to call center workforce management (WFM):

 Let the software do the hard work

-Changing your scheduling processes can often be time-consuming and a bit of a shock to the system — unless you have the right WFM software doing the hard work for you.
+Let’s be honest.
+These might be drastic changes for some call centers.
+Changing your contact center scheduling processes can be a shock to the system, unless you have the right WFM software doing the hard work for you.

+A well-designed WFM system supports all types of contact centers, including omnichannel and multi channel contact centers, and balances staffing across multiple channels.
 For accurate forecasting, automated scheduling, and real-time monitoring, find a WFM solution you can get started with straight out of the box.

 Related: How to Build a High-Performing B2B Call Center